 - 90th percentile: The levels reported for lead and copper represent the 90th percentile of the total number of sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90 percent of the lead and copper values detected at your water system. - Action Level (AL): The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow. - Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Maximum Residual Disinfectant Level or MRDL the highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal or MRDLG the level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - NA not applicable - ND (Not Detected) indicates that the substance was not found by laboratory analysis. - NTU Nephelometric Turbidity Units - Parts Per Million (ppm) or Milligrams Per Liter (mg/l) one part by weight of analyte to 1 million parts by weight of the water sample. - Parts Per Billion (ppb) or Micrograms Per Liter (μg/l) one part by weight of analyte to 1 billion parts by weight of the water sample. - Threshold Odor Number (TON) a measure of odor in water. - Treatment Technique (TT) a required process intended to reduce the level of a contaminant in drinking water.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants - NA not applicable - ND (Not Detected) indicates that the substance was not found by laboratory analysis - NTU Nephelometric Turbidity Units - Parts Per Million (ppm) or Milligrams Per Liter (mg/l) one part by weight of analyte to 1 million parts by weight of the water sample. - Parts Per Billion (ppb) or Micrograms Per Liter (μg/l) one part by weight of analyte to 1 billion parts by weight of the water sample. - Parts Per Trillion (ppt) or Nanograms Per Liter (ng/l) one part by weight of analyte to 1 trillion parts by weight of the water sample. - Picocuries per liter (pCi/L) A measure of the radioactivity in water. - Platinum-Colbalt Color (Pt-Co) is a visual color scale based on stable liquid color standards made from chloroplatinate solutions.
+The scale ranges from distilled water at 0 ("water-white") to a stock solution of 500 (parts per million of platinum cobalt to water) - Threshold Odor Number (TON) a measure of odor in water. - Treatment Technique (TT) a required process intended to reduce the level of a contaminant in drinking water.